blakealmon/apcsa-AvianSocialGoodProject/README.md

 -Possible Extensions: I would like to be quizzed on descriptors based on the bird.

-- ✅ TO DO: Use your knowledge of object-oriented programming, one-dimensional (1D) arrays, and algorithms to create your data analysis program:
+- ✅ TO DO: Use your knowledge of object-oriented programming, one-dimensional (1D) arrays, and algorithms to create your data analysis program

+- OPENAI API key ~$4-5 left, feel free to use it as much as needed